Albania will host Italy’s asylum seekers, Rama and Meloni announce

 TIRANA, Nov.
 6, 2023 - In a surprise move at a Monday press conference in Rome, Albanian Prime Minister Edi Rama and Italian Prime Minister Giorgia Meloni have announced a bilateral agreement under which non-European asylum seekers that aim to reach the EU through Italy will be shipped to processing camps in Albania instead.

-Albania's third largest port at Shen Gjin and the nearby Gjadri decommissioned military base are to serve as host to up to 36,000 refugees at any time, and Italy will pay for the program, according to details made available to the media.
+Albania's third largest port at Shen Gjin and the nearby Gjadri decommissioned military base are to serve as host to up to 36,000 refugees a year, and Italy will pay for the program, according to details made available to the media.
 The first refugees would arrive by spring of 2024.

 Prime Minister Rama said the agreement was in gratitude to Italy for the support and assistance provided during the 1990s.